ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ## DMARC Basics

-DMARC permits a Domain Owner or PSO to enable verification of a domain's use in an email message, to indicate the Domain Owner's or PSO's message handling preference regarding failed verification, and to request reports about use of the domain name.
+DMARC permits a Domain Owner or PSO to enable verification of a domain's use in an email message to indicate the Domain Owner's or PSO's message handling preference regarding failed verification and requesting reports about the use of the domain name.
 All information about a Domain Owner's or PSO's DMARC policy is published and retrieved via the DNS.

 DMARC's verification function is based on whether the RFC5322.From domain is aligned with a domain name used in a supported authentication mechanism, as described in (#authentication-mechanisms).
 When a DMARC policy exists for the domain name found in the RFC5322.From header field, and that domain name is not verified through an aligned supported authentication mechanism, the handling of that message can be affected based on the DMARC policy when delivered to a participating Mail Receiver.

 A message satisfies the DMARC checks if at least one of the supported authentication mechanisms: